-The 2016 International AHRI Research Conference will take place on 2-3 September 2016 at the Netherlands Institute of Human Rights (SIM) of Utrecht University, the Netherlands.
-The title of the conference is:
+The 2016 International AHRI Research Conference took place on 2-3 September 2016 at the Netherlands Institute of Human Rights (SIM) of Utrecht University, the Netherlands.
+The title of the conference was:

 "50 Years of the Two UN Human Rights Covenants: Legacies and Prospects".

-The conference will serve as a platform for presenting international human rights research across different disciplines.
-The Conference will have six thematic tracks:
+The conference served as a platform for presenting international human rights research across different disciplines.
+The Conference had six thematic tracks: